-developing problems.
-It is therefore really important to do strengthening exercises to help treat Osgood Schlatters Disease and to prevent it from recurring.
+It is therefore really important to do strengthening exercises for Osgood Schlatters Disease not only to treat it but to prevent it from recurring.

-Purpose: Strengthen the hamstrings whilst also working the quads and buttock muscles
+Purpose: Strengthens the hamstrings whilst also working the quads and buttock muscles.
+A great all-round exercise

 Starting Position: Lie on your back with both knees bent about 90° and your feet on the floor/bed